KILTprotocol/docs/docs/concepts/09_glossary.md

 ### DID Document

-A DID document is a JSON-LD document that contains information about a DID, including public keys, service endpoints, and other metadata.
+A DID document is a JSON-LD document that contains information about a DID, including public keys, services, and other metadata.

 ### DID Method